yasminm85/e-sertifikat/README.md

-"Web application that enables users to search for job openings, view estimated salary ranges for positions, and locate available jobs based on their current location.",
+A web application that enables users to search for e-certificates and download those they have joined.
+Admins can manage certificate data efficiently.